sindresorhus/got/readme.md

 ###### useElectronNet

 Type: `boolean`<br>
-Default: `true`
+Default: `false`

-When used in Electron, Got will automatically use [`electron.net`](https://electron.atom.io/docs/api/net/) instead of the Node.js `http` module.
-It should be fully compatible, but you can turn it off here if you encounter a problem.
-Please open an issue if you do!
+When used in Electron, Got will use [`electron.net`](https://electron.atom.io/docs/api/net/) instead of the Node.js `http` module.
+According to the Electron docs, it should be fully compatible, but it's not entirely.
+See [#315](https://github.com/sindresorhus/got/issues/315).

 #### Streams